Dr Maeve Durkan

 Consultant Endocrinologist, Cork Diabetes and Endocrinologist Group

-Those statistics are alarming and, according to the American Heart Association, adults with type 2 diabetes are far more likely to die from heart disease than adults without diabetes.
+Those statistics are alarming.
+According to the American Heart Association, adults with type 2 diabetes are more likely to die from heart disease than adults without diabetes.
 The prevalence of cardiac events is at least 30% higher in people with diabetes mellitus (DM) compared to those without.
 It’s a significant difference, which can be explained by looking at the vasculature of the heart.

-For someone with type 2 diabetes, if there is prolonged hyperglycemia (high blood sugars ) these sugars can be toxic and, over time, can damage blood vessels by making them ‘stickier’.
+For someone with type 2 diabetes, if there is prolonged hyperglycemia (high blood sugars ) these sugars can be toxic.
+Over time, can damage blood vessels by making them ‘stickier’.
 Cholesterol sticks to the ‘sticky vessels’ and ultimately other blood cells may stick to that cholesterol, causing plaque.
-This plaque buildup can damage the vessels carrying the blood to and from the heart, starving the heart of oxygen and nutrients.
+This plaque buildup can damage the vessels carrying the blood to and from the heart.
+Which will starve the heart of oxygen and nutrients.

 Blood pressure and cholesterol also affect diabetes

-The initial response from diabetologists has been to focus on reducing mortality rates by keeping a tight rein on a patient’s blood sugar levels and targeting glucose control by targeting HbA1C levels (the three-month test that reflects overall sugar values over the preceding three months).
+The initial response from diabetologists has been to focus on reducing mortality rates.
+Keeping a tight rein on a patient’s blood sugar levels is essential in tracking this.
+And also by targeting glucose control by targeting HbA1C levels (the three-month test that reflects overall sugar values over the preceding three months).

-But further research has gone a step further to show that traditional risks, such as blood pressure and cholesterol, are also significant risk factors in patients with type 2 diabetes – so treatment needs to incorporate more than simply managing blood sugars.
+But further research has gone a step further to show that traditional risks.
+Such as blood pressure and cholesterol, are significant risk factors in patients with type 2 diabetes.
+Treatment needs to incorporate more than simply managing blood sugars.

 New medications provide additional benefits

 Alongside these developments has come greater research into medications.
-Many of the older, traditional treatments in the management of diabetes incurred not only a risk of hypoglycemia, but impressive weight gain, which further compounds the problems and risks associated with heart disease.
+Many of the older, traditional treatments in the management of diabetes incurred not only a risk of hypoglycemia, but impressive weight gain.
+This further compounds the problems and risks associated with heart disease.

 The good news is that outcomes are moving in the right direction.
 According to Durkan, data for the last two decades shows a decline in cardiovascular mortality for both the general population and patients with type 2 diabetes.
 While heart disease remains the leading cause of death for patients with type 2 diabetes, there is knowledge and support available to help reduce that risk.
 Patients don’t have to suffer alone.